-The NMPA released the draft version of “Registration Guideline for Radio Frequency Aesthetic Devices” on August 26.
-2022 for feedback.
-Opinions need to be submitted by September 18, 2022.
+The NMPA released the final version of “Registration Guideline for Radiofrequency Aesthetic Devices” on April 12, 2023.
+The draft document was released on August 26, 2022, for feedback.

-The RF aesthetic devices described in this guideline refer to products utilizing radio frequency current (usually around 200k-5MHz) or electric field (usually 13.56 or 40.68MHz) and other electrical energy of a specific frequency to act on human tissue to generate thermal effects to achieve skin laxity, reduce skin wrinkles, shrink pores, firm/lift skin tissue, or treat acne, scars, or reduce fat.
+The radiofrequency (RF) aesthetic equipment refers to products that use electrical energy such as radio frequency current (usually 200kHz or more) or electric field (usually 13.56 or 40.68MHz) to act on human tissues to produce thermal effects to treat skin sagging, reduce skin wrinkles, shrink pores, firm/lift skin tissue, or treat acne, scarring, or reduce fat (fat softening or breakdown).
+They include standing, desktop, and handheld devices.

 It shall meet the requirements of the “Guidelines for the Division of Medical Device Registration Units”, and based on the technical principle, structural composition, performance indicators and scope of application of the product.